-Fiberglass insulation is significantly cheaper than spray foam insulation but it is also less effective, especially in extremely cold conditions.
-Fiberglass insulation is the most common form of home insulation (used in roughly 85% of American homes), while spray foam insulation has less market share but is increasing in popularity.
-Professional installation is required for spray foam insulation but fiberglass insulation can often be installed by homeowners themselves.
+Fiberglass insulation is significantly cheaper than spray foam insulation, but it is also less effective, especially in extremely cold conditions.
+Used in roughly 85% of American homes, fiberglass insulation is the most common form of home insulation.
+Spray foam insulation has less market share but is increasing in popularity.
+Professional installation is required for spray foam insulation, but fiberglass insulation can often be installed by homeowners themselves.

 edit How it works

 Fiberglass insulation contains billions of tiny glass fibers, which contain trapped bubbles of air.
 These air bubbles slow the transfer of heat.

 Spray foam contains a polymer, such as polyurethane, and a foaming agent.
 After being sprayed, it expands to roughly 100 times its original volume and hardens into a solid.
 As a result, it is able to fill vacant air gaps, and will expand and contract in relation to the building.